-Research gives insights into abortionSeptember 5th, 2012 in Obstetrics & gynaecology /
+Research gives insights into abortionSeptember 5, 2012 in Medicine & Health / Obstetrics & gynaecology

 (Medical Xpress)—Women whose first pregnancy ends in abortion are more at risk of having a premature baby in a second pregnancy than women in their first pregnancy.
 However, the risk is not as high as that of women who have an initial miscarriage.

 The risk does not increase for women who go on to have two or more consecutive terminations.

 These are some of the findings of the largest population-based study to date of reproduction outcomes following induced abortion and are based on national data from Scotland, presented today at the British Science Festival.

 Surgical rather than medical abortion appears to be associated with the preterm risk, findings which should help guide women and health professionals.